 You can also save money by making a homemade roadside emergency kit – rather than buying a pre-packaged one.

 Car fires can happen – even from simple issues like a wiring short circuit or leaking oil.
 Keep a fire extinguisher in your car to quickly dose a small fire before it expands.
+Buy yourself a fire extinguisher.

 Typically, most car fires are classified as Class B and C fires (B fires are typically grease and oil fires, C fires are typically electrical).
 Because not all fire extinguishers are the same (some are made differently to tailor to certain fires) it’s advised to have more than one variety of extinguishers.